-I climb with a lot of novice climbers, and teach a lot of climbers how to lead and one of the most important skills in staying safe at the sharp end is getting your nuts to stay put.
+I climb with a lot of novice climbers and teach a lot of climbers how to lead and one of the most important skills in staying safe at the sharp end is getting your nuts to stay put.

 It’s very common when you first start climbing to have your nuts tinkle out below you as you move up.
 We even find it funny, sort of like a rite of passage, that classic “Oh I think you may need to put some more gear in” from your belayer, or worse still “don’t fall off - all your gear’s fallen out”, your nuts sliding down the rope one by one.

 As you get better you tend to find this happens less and less, which is good, because as you progress the chances of a fall increase.
-This gives most climbers the opportunity to learn nutcraft before they need it, while climbing at a grade where they should not be falling off.
+This gives most climbers the opportunity to learn nut craft before they need it while climbing at a grade where they should not be falling off.

 Saying this I do see climbers teaching other climbers how to lead without really passing on the right skill, then sending them up a route that is way too hard for their skills set.
-The danger here is that when someone who has never led before does their first lead - and I know this may sound crazy - they often don’t fully understand that of they fall off they won’t have a top rope!
-The danger here is that the new leader is placing very poor gear but lacks the sense not fall!
+The danger here is that when someone who has never led before does their first lead - and I know this may sound crazy - they often don’t fully understand that if they fall off they won’t have a top rope!
+The danger here is that the new leader is placing very poor gear but lacks the sense not to fall!